Kunlong1994/lab3/Lab-#6.md

 ## Part C. Make it yours
 Add a feature.

 For example, make it possible to save a drawing, or make it possible to recall a drawing after it has been cleared from the screen.
+Or make a multi-player Etch-a-sketch.

 a.
 Upload video of your Etch-a-Sketch in action, being used by someone else in the class!